 My background is in theoretical soft condensed matter physics and applied math, especially the interface of liquid crystals, viscous hydrodynamics, geometry, dynamics, and the elasticity of plates, rods, and shells.
 In my doctoral work I analyzed several problems related to bacterial motility and collective dynamics in liquid crystals and confined geometries, and also some related to the dynamics and morphogenesis of thin nematic elastomers.

-More recently I am working on problems in epidemiology and evolutionary dynamics.
+Now I am working on problems in epidemiology and evolutionary dynamics.
 On the evolutionary side, I am particularly interested in very early events in evolution — namely, pre-biotic evolution and the emergence of life — and very recent events, which pertain to cultural and linguistic evolution.
 On the epidemiological side, I am interested in the emergence of drug resistance, as well as horizontal gene transfer and cooperation between microorganisms in a broader sense.

 I am also interested in singularity (or “catastrophe”) theory and its application both to the elasticity of ordered phases and to design, such as lights and fountains.
 I believe topology and abstract algebra should play a greater role in primary math education and am collecting examples of useful material in the forms of puzzles and interactive parks from around the world.